 Looking for a way to make history come to life for your students?

 The American Griot Residency Program at Capital Area School for the Arts.
-RAC founders Maria James-Thiaw and Janet Bixler taught students interview skills and lead performance and writing workshops.
+RAC founders Maria James-Thiaw and Janet Bixler taught students interview skills and led performance and poetry writing workshops.
 This poem, written by Samira Moussa (front) is about her "griot's" feelings about her natural African hair.
-The topic for this residency was: HairStories.
+The students chose the topic for this residency: HairStories.

 The original theme for the American Griot Project was "women of the Jim Crow era."
 Poet, Maria James-Thiaw, founder of Reclaim Artist Collective, interviewed a variety of phenomenal women (griots) about their memories and contributions to the movement.
-The women ranged in ages from 65 to 95 and were Christian, Jewish, black and white. * We refer to our storytellers as "griots," in the West African tradition, of those that kept the history of and for their people and told it in the form of poetry and song.
+The women ranged in ages from 65 to 95 and were Christian, Jewish, black, and white.
+We refer to our storytellers as "griots," in the West African tradition, because griots keep the history of a people and tell their stories using poetry and music.

 The research and writing culminated in the production of an award-winning choreopoem, or play in poetic form, called Reclaiming My Time: An American Griot Project.
 Check out rehearsal and performance photos here.